RhysU/zc/README.md

  3. Regex search is not implemented.
  4. Bash integration (found below) requires [bash-preexec](https://github.com/rcaloras/bash-preexec).
- 5. Bash integration presently lacks tab completion.
- 6. Zero adoption by anyone but me.
+ 5. Zero adoption by anyone but me.

 ## How do I use it?